routingblog/arbitration/content/docs/cases/morgan-v-sundance.md

 Core Claim (pull quote):

 > This Court granted certiorari to resolve the split over whether federal courts may adopt an arbitration-specific waiver rule demanding a showing of prejudice.
-> Held: ....erred in conditioning a waiver of the right to arbitrate on a showing of prejudice.
+> Held: …erred in conditioning a waiver of the right to arbitrate on a showing of prejudice.
-> The text of the FAA makes clear that courts are not to create arbitration-specific procedural rules ...
+> The text of the FAA makes clear that courts are not to create arbitration-specific procedural rules …

 ### Analysis